What is Strain Counterstrain?

 - Then learn how to progress into more and more dimensions of motion so as to unlock more and more restrictions that have built up over the years.

-- Learning the Total Motion Release Process is an exact and step by step process that allows the therapist to teach everything he/she learned easily to their patient.
+- Learning the Total Motion Release process is an exact, step by step process that allows the therapist to teach everything he or she learned easily to their patient.

 Total Motion Release systematically takes students and patients through each progression of the program until the desired results are achieved.
 The remaining 5% of patients who do not respond may need more hands-on care.
 The hands-on care we use still treats the patient using the same concept.
-Those who don’t respond to treatment we know in a few visits, not weeks, if they need to be referred out for other care.
+We will know in just a few visits, not weeks, if a patient is not responding to treatment and needs to be referred out for additional care.